mvs-develop/dev.bitshares.works/docs/development/testnets/public_testnet.rst

    * - program name
      - directory and folder
    * - witness_node
-     - ../bitshares-core-testnet/programs/witness_node/
+     - ../dna-core-testnet/programs/witness_node/
    * - cli_wallet
-     - ../bitshares-core-testnet/programs/cli_wallet/
+     - ../dna-core-testnet/programs/cli_wallet/

 Genesis File
 ~~~~~~~~~~~~~~~~

 As you know, each blockchain starts with a genesis block that definitions are in a :ref:`genesis file <public-testnet-genesis-example>`.
-The bitshares-core-testnet has already prepared **a genesis.json file for the Public Testnet.**  Unless you want to adjust parameter values, you will not need to modify the public testnet genesis.json file.
+The dna-core-testnet has already prepared **a genesis.json file for the Public Testnet.**  Unless you want to adjust parameter values, you will not need to modify the public testnet genesis.json file.

 |